gistewart/liri-node-app/README.md

 A liri.js file was created with the code that runs the application.

 ## Instructions for the User
+Please complete the following steps:
-Step 1: open the Terminal
+1. open the Terminal
-Step 2: enter the following text: `node liri.js`
+2. enter the following text: `node liri.js`
-Step 3: enter a space
+3. enter a space
-Step 4: enter one of the following search parameters:
+4. enter one of the following search parameters:
    * `concert-this`
    * `spotify-this-song`
    * `movie-this`
    * `do-what-it-says`
-Step 5: enter a space
+5. enter a space
-Step 6: for the first 3 categories, enter the name of the performer, the song title, or the movie title, respectively, as the second search term.
+6. for the first 3 categories, enter the name of the performer, the song title, or the movie title, respectively, as the second search term.

 Example: `node liri.js movie-this jaws`